ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 echo "foobar" | base64      # encode from stdin

 # column
-cat somecsv.csv | column -t -s,  # use comma to delimit columns and print csv file with aligned columns
+column -t -s, somecsv  # use comma to delimit columns and print csv file with aligned columns

 # XSV - a tool to manipulate csvs
 xsv table somecsv.csv  # pretty print table to stdout